ritrot/First-backend-setup/Error.md

 7] The user do not have the files or the file => we had to add{ upload.single("coverImage") } at the route to accept the file

 8] In getChannelProfile i was passing :username but it was /username how? it should be : right?

+9] How to find the duration of video => Use library fluent-ffmpeg => Have to include the path in the system.

+10] How to delete files from the cloudinary